Generalized cohomology theories for algebraic stacks: Introduction

 \subsection{Outline of Part II}

 In Part II we complete the proof of \thmref{thm:intro/six} by constructing the formalism of Grothendieck's six operations on the stable motivic homotopy category.

 We begin in \secref{sec:six} with an axiomatization of the system of categories $\SH(\sX)$ with its basic operations, via a structure called a $(*,\sharp,\otimes)$-formalism.
-Following Voevodsky's original insight in the case of schemes \cite{VoevodskyCross}, we identify sufficient conditions from which we will derive the proper base change theorem for a $(*,\sharp,\otimes)$-formalism (see \ssecref{ssec:six/Voev}).
+We impose a basic set of axioms on such a structure, adapting Voevodsky's original conditions in the case of schemes \cite{VoevodskyCross}.
+The construction $\SH(-)$ is, by design, the universal one satisfying these axioms (see \propref{prop:univ}).

 In \secref{sec:prop} we prove the base change formula for proper representable morphisms (see \thmref{thm:ipqnosdf}).
 The general proof roughly follows \cite[\S 2.4]{CisinskiDegliseBook} in the case of schemes.
 A key new input necessary to reduce the case of a proper representable morphism $f : \sX \to \sY$ to the projective case is \thmref{thm:Chow}, which asserts that we can always find a covering $\widetilde{\sX} \to \sX$ in the proper cdh topology such that the composite $\widetilde{\sX} \to \sY$ becomes projective.
 This relies on a variant of Chow's lemma for stacks proven by Rydh.